Skip to main content

 “It’s common for schools to use a combination of reading schemes,” says Sophie Quarterman, ORT’s marketing manager.
 “Some follow the system rigidly, but others mix and match, using one or more schemes.”

-How are the schemes devised?
+How are the reading schemes devised?

 Many schemes also have offshoots alongside the core texts.
 “In addition to the classic Biff, Chip and Kipper texts, ORT offers other strands, such as Songbirds Phonics, Snapdragon variety fiction, and Fireflies non-fiction, to develop children’s reading range,” says Sophie Quarterman.

-What do the different levels mean?
+What do the different levels mean in a reading scheme?

 Children learn to read at their own pace, but as a guide, the most popular reading schemes are broken down as follows: